romantech/openai-fine-tuning/README.md

-# Open Fine Tuning Node
+# OpenAI Fine-tuning for JSON Output